dragona/android-intro/01_UserName/readme.md

 - [ ] Features version 2
     - [ ] all the features of version 1
     - [ ] validate user input
-        - [ ] display a toast if the edit text is empty but the user presses the button
+        - [ ] display an informative toast if user presses the button Process but the edit text is empty.
-        - [ ] remove trailing spaces form the user input
+        - [ ] remove the trailing spaces form the user input
     - [ ] clear the edit text after the user presses the button